Tatichek-site-dig

 We are working with Indigenous communities around the world to contribute to their cultural preservation.

 The Tatichek Lake project is our biggest archaeological sponsorship in North America to date.
-But in 2021, we also supported another archaeological project in Saskatchewan, led by a Metis historian and archaeologist on the site of an historic mission founded by Indigenous priest Henry Budd.
+In 2021, we also supported another archaeological project in Saskatchewan, led by a Metis historian and archaeologist on the site of an historic mission founded by Indigenous priest Henry Budd.

 In Australia, we're working with Indigenous communities on several archaeological projects, such as our five-year funding arrangement for Aboriginal rock art research, initiated in 2019 as an extension of our longstanding rock art research partnership with the University of Western Australia.